Your son or daughter has now come to the brutal realization that the entire relationship was a scam.

-None of this applies to sociopaths.
-They do not form bonds.
+But none of them apply to sociopaths.
+These disordered people do not form normal psychological bonds.
 But they intentionally do things — like causing fear and anxiety — that make it difficult for their partners to break the psychological bonds and escape.

 7. Sociopaths present themselves as perfect partners